Woodland Café & Gift Shop at Strokestown Park

 The Woodland Café

 The Woodland Café is ideal for families, groups, and individual visitors alike.
-After a walk through the museum, enjoy freshly prepared food, barista style coffee, and homemade treats, all using the best quality ingredients.
+After a walk through the museum, visitors can enjoy freshly prepared food, barista style coffee, and homemade treats, all using the best quality ingredients.

 Award-Winning Welcome: